Cheri Bustos: 2012

 Bustos was endorsed by about two dozen unions active in the 17th congressional district, including the Illinois AFL–CIO, AFSCME and the United Auto Workers.
 During the primary, she was endorsed by Dick Durbin.
 Durbin asked State Senator Dave Koehler and Freeport Mayor George Gaulrapp to drop out of the race to clear the way for Bustos, a close family friend of his.
 Gaulrapp reported that during a meeting with Durbin about withdrawing, Durbin said that Bustos had babysat for his family and was a close friend.
 Bustos won the Democratic primary on March 20, 2012, defeating Gaulrapp and businessman Greg Aguilar 54% to 26% to 20%.
 In a July 2012 article, Bustos wrote that she was running for Congress in order to create good-paying jobs for middle-class Americans, including many "whose jobs are being shipped to China."

-In the general election, Bustos was one of 39 candidates considered to be the most viable challengers against Republican incumbents to benefit from "Red to Blue" program offered by the Democratic Congressional Campaign Committee.
+In the general election, Bustos was one of 39 candidates considered to be the most viable challengers against Republican incumbents to benefit from the "Red to Blue" program offered by the Democratic Congressional Campaign Committee.
 She was endorsed by the Quad-City Times.
 In November, she defeated incumbent Republican Bobby Schilling 53% to 47%.
 She received a significant boost from redistricting, which replaced Quincy, Decatur and the district's portion of Springfield with the more Democratic portions of Peoria and Rockford.
 She is the first Democrat to represent a significant portion of Peoria since 1927, and only the second Democrat since the 1850s to represent a significant portion of Rockford.

 After entering the House, Bustos made national headlines by "interviewing colleagues and posting the short videos on her personal Snapchat account."